Design a Pipeline

 Description

-Using a low-code interface, ingest a shipments Dataset and create a pricing summary report.
+Using a visual interface, ingest a shipments Dataset and create a pricing summary report.
 Read and write from multiple data sources, including Snowflake and Delta Catalog Table.
 Run the Pipeline interactively and see the Job in Databricks.
 View the generated code - either Python or Scala - which runs on Apache Spark.
 In the next trainings, we'll see how to commit this code to Git, version our changes, schedule, and test our Pipeline.

 Transcript